 Tears filled our eyes.

-But then we looked up and amidst all the lights of the skyline, we saw in the darkness a well lit sign: CHRIST DIED FOR OUR SINS.
+But then we looked up and amidst all the lights of the skyline, we saw in the darkness a well-lit sign: CHRIST DIED FOR OUR SINS.
 Those five words shining in the night, surrounded by the trashy signs of a dark city thrilled our hearts.
 If only empty, dark, and desperate souls would lift their eyes and appreciate those five words from the Bible, their tragic lives would be transformed.
+The Bible is very clear: those four women were no less loved by God, than the saintliest person on the Planet.
+When Jesus died on the Cross for sin – He was there for them, just as much as He was there for you.

 There are many unanswered questions about the four murdered women.
 Who committed the crime?
 Where was it done and how did the bodies end up in the swamp?
 Why were they murdered?
 But I have another question: did those troubled women ever lift their eyes up from the seedy streets and from the men and money they were after to see the sign that read: CHRIST DIED FOR OUR SINS?